 Your Next Steps

-If you’ve been away for fewer than four semesters, you do not need to re-apply.
+If you’ve been away from CCV for fewer than four semesters, you do not need to re-apply.
 Instead, contact your local CCV center for assistance with class registration.

 If you’ve been away from CCV for more than four semesters, you will need to re-apply to CCV.
 The best way to do this is to follow the re-apply link and click Create an Account under New Users.
 If the system recognizes your name, email, and birthday, it will prompt you to reset your password.